Projects

 The Mercian, 212 Broad Street, UK

-The building is sprinkler protected throughout by means of a residential and commercial sprinkler system as well as a pumped wet rising main fitted with outlets on all floors.
+The building is sprinkler protected throughout by means of a residential and commercial sprinkler system as well as a a pumped wet rising main fitted with outlets on all floors.